dvk65/inland-flooding/README.md

 # Automated Assessment of Inland flooding from Satellite Observations

-This project focus on developing an algorithm for automated assessment of inland flooding from satellite observations.
+This project focuses on developing an algorithm for automated assessment of inland flooding from satellite observations.
 Specifically, this algorithm collects satellite images corresponding to before-, during-, and after-flood events and applies the K-means clustering technique to identify flooded areas.
 The ultimate goal is to enhance flood detection capabilities, providing insights that can be applied to flood detection using drone measurements.

-While the project initially targeted Maine, it has been expanded to include other states with similar flood characteristics.
+While the project initially targeted Maine, it has been expanded to include in the New England Region with similar flood characteristics.

 <img src="figs/workflow.png" width="800" alt="workflow">